haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 Before the simulation, user needs to declare and initialize all parameters and their dimensions.

-During the light refraction between two mediums (air and water) calculation, `OceanLight` requires the surface elevation attribution: $\eta$; surface elevation, $\eta_{x}$; partial derivative of $\eta$ in x direction, and $\eta_{y}$; partial derivative of $\eta$ in y direction.
+During the light refraction between two mediums (air and water) calculation, `HydrOptics` requires the surface elevation attribution: $\eta$; surface elevation, $\eta_{x}$; partial derivative of $\eta$ in x direction, and $\eta_{y}$; partial derivative of $\eta$ in y direction.
 All surface elevation distribution, as specified above, need to have the same dimension with the incoming photons' grid.
 Hence,

 ```@example Center
 η = zeros(p.nxs,p.nys)
 ηx = zeros(p.nxs,p.nys)
 ηy = zeros(p.nxs,p.nys)
 ```
-After photons' interaction with the surface, OceanLight requires the information of specific coordinate of photon in cartesian grid ${xpb,ypb,zpb}$, the direction in which photon will travel in polar coordinate ${θ,ϕ}$, and the fraction of light that transmit through the water ${fres}$: all in the dimension of incoming photon grid size.
+After photons' interaction with the surface, HydrOptics requires the information of specific coordinate of photon in cartesian grid ${xpb,ypb,zpb}$, the direction in which photon will travel in polar coordinate ${θ,ϕ}$, and the fraction of light that transmit through the water ${fres}$: all in the dimension of incoming photon grid size.

 ```@example Center
 xpb = zeros(p.nxp,p.nyp);